AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 - Then, you can use the `-hide-package` flag to hide an otherwise-exposed package, and the `-package` flag to expose an otherwise-hidden package.

-When GHC incorporates package names in exported symbols, you will be able to expose package P1 when compiling module M (say), and expose P2 when compiling module N by manipulating these flags.
+So, you can expose package P1 when compiling module M (say), and expose P2 when compiling module N by manipulating these flags.
 Then M and N could both import module A.B.C, which would come from P1 and P2 respectively.
 But:

 - What if you wanted to import A.B.C from P1 and A.B.C from P2 into the *same* module?
 - What if you want to only replace *parts* of P1 (e.g., you want to use an updated version of a module in `base`)?